TemporaryAN/VidMusician_demo/README.md

-# VidMusician
+# Results of VidMusician
-Samples of VidMusic
+This page is divided into two sections: Comparison with Other Methods and Results of Our Method on AI-Generated Videos.